Rational lines on cubic hypersurfaces: A smooth cubic hypersurface without rational lines

 \section{A smooth cubic hypersurface without rational lines}

-Cubic hypersurfaces of (projective) dimension $9$ or lower do not necessarily contain $p$-adic lines for all primes $p$.
+Cubic hypersurfaces of projective dimension $9$ or lower do not necessarily contain $p$-adic lines for all primes $p$.
 In order to construct a counterexample, we build on recent work by Debarre, Laface and Roulleau \cite{DLR:17}.
-These authors investigated the existence or otherwise of lines on smooth cubic hypersurfaces over finite fields.
-Among other things, they show that any smooth cubic hypersurface of dimension $5$ or greater contains a line over $\F_q$ for all $q$ (Theorem 6.2 in their paper), and every smooth cubic fourfold over $\F_q$ contains a line when $q \not\in \{3,4\}$ (Theorem 5.2 and Corollary 5.4).
+These authors investigated the existence or otherwise of lines on cubic hypersurfaces over finite fields.
+Among other things, they show that any cubic hypersurface of dimension $5$ or greater contains a line over $\F_q$ for all $q$ (Theorem 6.2 in their paper), and every smooth cubic fourfold over $\F_q$ contains a line when $q \not\in \{3,4\}$ (Theorem 5.2 for $q \ge 5$ and Corollary 5.4 for $q=2$).
 The cases when $q \in \{3, 4\}$ are not resolved, but the authors conjecture that all smooth cubic fourfolds over finite fields contain a line.

 This leaves us to consider cubic threefolds.
-Here, we have a different picture: Smooth cubic threefolds over $\F_q$ contain lines whenever $q \ge 11$ (see \cite[Theorem~4.5]{DLR:17}), but while the cases $q \in \{7,8,9\}$ are open, over the fields $\F_2$, $\F_3$, $\F_4$ and $\F_5$ we now have explicit examples for non-singular cubic forms in $5$ variables that define hypersurfaces which do not contain any $p$-adic lines. \begin{lem} Let
+Here, we have a different picture: Smooth cubic threefolds over $\F_q$ contain lines whenever $q \ge 11$ (see \cite[Theorem~4.5]{DLR:17}), but while the cases $q \in \{7,8,9\}$ are open, over the fields $\F_2$, $\F_3$, $\F_4$ and $\F_5$ we now have explicit examples of non-singular cubic forms in $5$ variables that define hypersurfaces which do not contain any lines over $\F_q$. \begin{lem} Let

 Then for $p \in \{2,3,5\}$, the hypersurface $H_p(x_1, \ldots, x_5)=0$ is smooth over $\C$ and contains no line over $\F_p$. \end{lem} \begin{pf} These examples are taken from \S 4.5.4 in \cite{DLR:17}. \end{pf} We also need a supply of non-singular ternary forms that do not admit any non-trivial zero over $\F_p$. \begin{lem} Let